moorepants/eng122/content/pages/syllabus.rst

 The lecture/discussion meets on Mondays and Wednesdays from 4:10-6:00 PM in Bainer Hall 1060.

-**If you have any conflicts with the schedule, especially for the midterm or exam, you must tell me in the first week of class (emergencies will be the only exception).**
+**If you have any conflicts with the schedule, especially for the exams, you must tell me in the first week of class (emergencies will be the only exception).**

 Office Hours